evanyeyeye/rainbow/docs/agilent_ms.rst

 The next part of the file contains the data values.
 Unlike the file header, the structure of the data body is the same for both types of file.

-The file body contains a data segment for each retention time (x-axis label).
+The data body contains a data segment for each retention time (x-axis label).
 Each segment begins with a 16-byte header.
 All known values in the headers are unsigned and big-endian.
 In order from start to end:

 .. list-table::
    :header-rows: 1